-determination is largely based on whether any BC mills tender an offer equal to the BC domestic price, which is calculated by TEAC.
+The BC Government relies on the Timber Export Advisory Committee's (TEAC) recommendations to determine whether a permit to export logs should be granted.
+This determination is largely based on whether any BC mills tender an offer equal to the BC domestic price, which is calculated by TEAC.
 As a practical matter, persons wishing to export logs in BC must first advertise the logs or the standing timber.
 Any BC processor wishing to bid for the logs may do so.
 If no bid is received, an export permit may be issued - but if a bid is received that the province deems to be an acceptable price (even if it is well below the export price that is otherwise available), the export permit will be denied.
 The timber or log owner then has the option of selling domestically or not harvesting the timber at all.
-On January 17, 2013, BC issued a series of "clarifications" of allegedly previously existing policy on how TEAC assesses and evaluates export-blocking offers.30
+On January 17, 2013, BC issued a series of "clarifications" of allegedly previously existing policy on how TEAC assesses and evaluates export-blocking offers.

 Logs exported from land under BC's jurisdiction, whether Crown land or private land, must pay a "fee in lieu of domestic manufacture."
 On January 17, 2013, BC issued a new schedule of fees in lieu that applies to timber whose export permit applications are received on or after March 1, 2013.
 This new schedule increases these fees over their previously established level, based on the average price gap between domestic prices and export prices during the prior 3-month period.
-The increase was 20 percent from March through June of 2013 and 30 percent from July through December 2013.
+The increase was 20 percent from March through June of 2013 and 30 percent since July 2013.
 For the period of interest to the Department, therefore, the "fee in lieu" was expressed as a percentage of the domestic log price as follows: